India: State leader raises concerns in Uttar Pradesh

 Unity and development

-Since coming to power in 2014, Indian Prime Minister Narendra Modi and the BJP have focused on fiscal growth and development.
+Since coming to power in 2014, Modi and the BJP have focused on fiscal growth and development.

 In the run-up to its record-breaking win in Uttar Pradesh this month, the BJP campaigned on a promise of "sabka saath, sabka vikas," which loosely translates to "unity together, development together."